anooprav7/iterm2-zsh-config/README.md

-command + d             -   Split and add new window vertically command + shift + d     -   Split and add new window horizontally command + option +arrow keys - Navigate among the windows
+command + d             -   Split and add new window vertically command + shift + d     -   Split and add new window horizontally command + option +arrow keys - Navigate among the windows command + shift + return - Maximise/minimise a window to the whole window screen

 ```